 - Hold the filled container some distance above the aquarium, and pour the water back into the tank.
 Repeat this process numerous times.

-- There is no set rule on how often this should be done because every aquarium is different.
+There is no set rule on how often this should be done because every aquarium is different.
 You'll need to judge for yourself at what intervals each hour is going to be best for your system.
-When in doubt, go ahead, and if the fish start coming to the surface gasping for air, it's definitely time to aerate some more.
+When in doubt, go ahead and do it more.
+If the fish start coming to the surface gasping for air, it's definitely time to aerate some more.

 - Pouring water can stir up the substrate.
 To avoid this, place a small plate or bowl in the tank (one heavy enough to stay at the bottom) and pour the water over this area.

 - If you are using the floating hot water container method to manually generate heat in the aquarium, periodically pour some of the water over the top of the containers.
 Most of the heat generated from the floating containers will stay near the surface, so this is a good way to get the warm water circulated.

 You may have battery-powered air pumps on hand for just such power outages.
 Note that most battery-powered air pumps are not very powerful and will not drive air very far into the tank.
 Be sure to test them regularly so you know you whether or not they will be reliable in an emergency.
 The best and most reliable battery back-up air pumps are the ones which run constantly on AC power, then automatically switch to the air pump's internal rechargeable battery when the power goes out.
 These work very well if you don't happen to be at home when the power goes out.

 If your system ends up being shut off for a long period of time, due to the lack of filtration it's important to periodically test the water for any sign of ammonia.
 If ammonia does start showing up, you can be ready to handle the situation to prevent ammonia poisoning by having an ammonia reducing product such as Kordon's AmQuel on hand.